QUICK ESCAPE FROM SITE

 • education on HIV/AIDS and its prevention in consultation with HIV/AIDS organizations and advocates.
 Such education should address the interconnection between HIV/AIDS and women’s human rights.

-• Outreach should target and engage religious and community leaders to increase their awareness about women’s human rights, maltreatment of widows and the law.
+• Outreach should target and engage religious and community leaders as well as men and boys to increase their awareness about women’s human rights, maltreatment of widows and the law.
 Public education programs should encourage them to emphasize to their communities that widows’ rights must be protected.
 It is essential that religious and traditional leaders understand domestic laws related to the maltreatment of widows and how certain practices violate women and girls’ human rights.

 • Legislation should encourage the sensitization of journalists and other media personnel regarding violence against women.